salesforce-heroku-workshops/enterprise-java-developer/index.md

 4. Save the file (From the Eclipse menu bar select `File` then select `Save`)
 5. Restart the server again (terminate and run like before)
-6. Add a new person to your in-memory database by navigating to [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple new people to the database.
+6. Add some new people to your in-memory database by navigating to [http://localhost:8080/people/](http://localhost:8080/people/) in your browser and adding a couple of new people to the database.
 7. Test the new web page by loading [http://localhost:8080/people.html](http://localhost:8080/people.html) in your browser

 Now deploy your changes on Heroku (like before) by committing the changes to your local Git repository (making sure you add `people.html` to the repo) and then pushing the changes to Heroku.
 Then verify that the new `people.html` page works on Heroku.